MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/approve-time-expenses.md

 ---

-title: Approve time and expenses (Dynamics 365 for Project Service) | MicrosoftDocs | MicrosoftDocs
+title: Approve time and expenses (Dynamics 365 for Project Service) | MicrosoftDocs
 description: How to approve time and expenses in Project Service
 author: krbjoran
 manager: ShellyHaverkamp